Etrich Taube: Design and development

 The Taube was designed in 1909 by Igo Etrich of Austria-Hungary, and first flew in 1910.
 It was licensed for serial production by Lohner-Werke in Austria and by Edmund Rumpler in Germany, now called the Etrich-Rumpler-Taube.
 Rumpler soon changed the name to Rumpler-Taube, and stopped paying royalties to Etrich, who subsequently abandoned his patent.

-Despite its name (Taube means "dove"), the Taube's unique wing form was not modeled after a dove, but was copied from the seeds of Alsomitra macrocarpa, which may glide long distances from their parent tree.
-Similar wing shapes were also used by Karl Jatho and Frederick Handley Page.
-Etrich had tried to build a flying wing aircraft based on the Zanonia wing shape, but the more conventional Taube type, with tail surfaces, was much more successful.
+Despite its name (Taube means "dove"), the Taube's unique wing form was modeled, not after any bird, but rather copied from the seeds of Alsomitra macrocarpa (which may glide long distances from their parent tree).
+Etrich had tried to build a flying wing aircraft, based on the Zanonia wing shape, but the more conventional Taube type, with tail surfaces, was much more successful.